18 Questions to Ask on Back-to-School Night

 Students heading to school this year may be the most technically savvy, media-aware bunch ever.
 YouTube, Minecraft, and even MythBusters are being used to engage kids in class, while Instagram, WhatsApp, and Netflix occupy kids at home.
-Not only that, Common Core standards requiring the use of technology in the classroom are being implemented across the U.S. This year at Back to School Night, it’s a good bet that media and technology -- both in and out of school -- will be hot topics.
+Not only that, Common Core standards requiring the use of technology in the classroom are being implemented across the United States.
+This year at Back-to-School Night, it’s a good bet that media and technology -- both in and out of school -- will be hot topics.

 If you have five minutes with the teacher:

 What's the best way to reach you?
 Email, text, or phone call?

 With so many ways to communicate, it's important to make sure you and the teacher are on the same page.
 Ask how your kids' teachers want to be contacted (and when), how they want students to contact them (and for what issues), and which contact method they prefer for different concerns.
 (If you need to clarify the homework for your kid, that might be a simple text.
 But if your kid doesn't understand the homework, he or she might need to send an email or make a phone call.)

 Which websites or apps do you use the most in the classroom?
 How often?

 Most teachers have the latitude to supplement lessons with popular apps and sites such as YouTube EDU, Khan Academy, BrainPop, and of course Google as part of the instructional day.
 Some programs let teachers differentiate the lessons for different learning styles, levels, and proficiencies and provide vital insight on individual students' strengths and weaknesses.
 Take the opportunity to find out which programs the students use and how you can help your kid get the most out of them.

 Which apps should we get and which sites should we bookmark for homework help?